Terms and Conditions

 12.1 We shall ensure all employees, agents or contractors who may have access to Company Personal Data are subject to express, written and legally enforceable confidentiality undertakings; given adequate training on information security; and are subject to disciplinary or similar sanction in the event of a breach of their obligations.
 We shall also ensure that access to Company Personal Data is strictly limited to those individuals who need to know/access the relevant Company Personal Data for the purposes of providing the Services, and complies with Applicable Laws in the context of that individual’s duties to the Processor.

-12.2 We shall, implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk of unauthorised disclosure or misuse of that information, including, as appropriate, the measures referred to in Article 32(1) of the GDPR, and we shall ensure that when we assess the appropriate level of security, we shall take account of the risks that are presented by Processing, in particular from a Personal Data Breach.
+12.2 We shall, implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk of unauthorised disclosure or misuse of that information, including, as appropriate, the measures referred to in Article 32(1) of the UK GDPR/GDPR (as applicable), and we shall ensure that when we assess the appropriate level of security, we shall take account of the risks that are presented by Processing, in particular from a Personal Data Breach.

 12.3 We expect you to apply adequate security measures to protect Company Personal Data to which you have access.
 In particular, you must keep the username and password to your Online Account confidential and not divulge it to any third parties.